liliancoghlan1-tech/L4D2-access-incomplete/README.md

  The first thing I want to stress is that this does not make the game fully accessible.
-As of right now, you will need a cited friend in order to play through the game, though left for dead works best as a co-op shooter anyway. rest assured I am working on it but it might take awhile before the game is fully playable.
+As of right now, you will need a cited friend in order to play through the game, though left for dead works best as a co-op shooter anyway. unfortunately, implementing a functional navigation assist is beyond my capabilities, so I'm sorry to say that it is unlikely left for dead 2  can be made fully accessible, by Me at least.

 also, you must host the lobby when playing with friends as the mod requires that to work.